Call our friendly UK team on

 Additives ensure a consistent look.
 They add bulk.
-They ensure machinery runs very quickly.
+They ensure machinery runs quickly.
 But they don’t do anything for your health and vitality.
+We want supplements to be healthy through and through, and totally kind to your body.
+We've been Additive Free since 2007.

 We don't think so!
 Let's take magnesium stearate, usually described as a "natural".
 This is one of the most widely used additives.
 It is made by hydrogenating plant and animal fats - definitely not natural nor healthy.
-There are many additives like this that are listed as natural, but in fact have been very heavily processed.
+There are many additives listed as natural, but in fact have been very heavily processed.
 You can read more on the natural issue here.
+Using these adulterated ingredients is absolutely NOT Additive Free in our opinion.
+How much of a concern this is varies by individual, and sometimes, we all have to compromise and take a product with additives, but choose carefully.
+And choose additive free AND natural in the first instance if you can.

 The more additives, the greater the reactions that may take place in the body.
 In the study "The influence of additives on the presentation of a drug in hard gelatin capsule", it was found that large changes in response occured by the addition of a third factor (3).